leowheeler1/mod11-challenge/README.md

 ## Part 1

 Part 1 involves scraping news titles off of a webpage full of articles.
 All titles and previews are succesfully scraped and placed into a dictionary.
+These can be found in `output/title_preview.txt`.

 ## Part 2